1.7 Funding youth policy

 How Youth policy is funded

 According to the National Youth Strategy 2023-2027, 8 priorities are defined and each includes a set of measures.
-Specific ministry or institution is responsible to implement the measures under each priority.
+For these measures, a specific ministry or institution is responsible to implement those measures under each priority.
 Thus, the budget for the measures falls under the budget for those specific institutions/ministries.

-No disaggregated data on budget for youth measures exists for the institutions except the Ministry of Labor and Social Policy, responsible for youth employment.
+No disaggregated data on the budget for youth measures exists for the other institutions except the Ministry of Labor and Social Policy, responsible for youth employment.

 What is funded?